Bare Metal Kafka Using KRaft

 Format Log Directories

-In addition, the kafka-user needs access to the kafka log file in the /tmp-directory:
+In addition, the kafka-user needs access to the kafka log files in the /tmp-directory.
+For each directory:

 Kafka Service